 Are you the same as the International Competition for Young Debaters (ICYD)?

 We are not!
-Please reach out to the ICYD convener for any questions regarding ICYD.
+This year Cambridge are running it - please reach out to the ICYD convenor for any questions regarding ICYD.

 How do I enter the competition?